Onlyy-Anand/Loan_analyse/README.md

 ## How to Run
 1. Clone this repository.
 2. Install the required dependencies: `pip install pandas numpy scikit-learn`
-3. Open and run `loan_prediction.ipynb` in Google Colab.
+3. Open and run `loan.ipynb` in Google Colab.